RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

 ### Vector-based search in vector databases

-Vector databases uses a method called vector search (also known as nearest neighbour search) to find the closest match.
+Vector databases use a method called vector search (also known as nearest neighbour search) to find the closest match.
 This technique attempts to find the closest vectors that corresponds to our query in the multidimensional space.
 This means that we are not only limited to the results that correspond exactly to our search query, but we can also accept results that are similar to what we are searching for.

 <figure>